teodordob/SoftwareThatMatters/README.md

     go run .
     ```

-After running these commands, you'll end up with potentially hundreds of thousands of files in the format `streamedout-i.json` and one file that merges all these in the file `streamedout-merged.json`.
-The latter can then be used to generate a dependency graph.
+After running these commands, you'll end up with a file containing the transformed dependencies (`streamedout-merged.json`).
+This file can then be used to generate a dependency graph.